 Where: This course is entirely online, so you can join from right where you are each day.
 You’ll also have forever access to the private online group for everyone in this training, so you have all our shared sessions, questions, and discussions forever, as well as a place to keep connecting with your whole group.

-All day each day we’ll also be in the private online group for everyone in this Healing Support for Trauma Training, sharing more discussions and video sessions as questions and experiences come up, all in our private online group for this training.
+Private Online Training Group.
+During and after this training, you’ll also have access to our private online group, specially created for everyone in this training, where we’re sharing more discussions and video sessions as questions and experiences come up.
 And if you’re taking this course as a teacher training, review and practice is super-important, so please go through the instructional sessions twice, and always you can come back for more whenever you need it.

-Training Cost: Early-bird registration is $395 through September 19, after this the normal intensive training cost is $595.
+Training Cost: $595.
 This includes two live video sessions each day, all recorded so you can watch any time and keep them forever, two additional Q&A sessions, plus forever-access to the private group for everyone joining this course.
-This early-bird special is $200 less than our usual online intensive cost, we want to make it easier for us all to share here together now, just like our in-person trainings.
 You can click here to register.